gdelidaki/Tribute-Page/README.md

 # Tribute-Page
 Personal Project built from a user story (built with HTML-CSS-JS for practice)

+Includes:
+- Image Modal
+- Link hover transition
+- Responsive design
-Includes: Image Modal, Link hover transition, Responsive design, Programmatically applies width to the surrounding image-div depending on the current image's dimensions
+- Programmatically applies width to the surrounding image-div depending on the current image's dimensions

 See it online at: https://xenodochial-blackwell-3a9548.netlify.app/

-Used the below user story
+# Used the below user story
 --- USER STORY ---

 Fulfill the below user stories and get all of the tests to pass.
 Give it your own personal style.